 Dropping Courses/Complete Withdrawal

-Students may request to withdraw from a full-term course between the eighth week of the term and the Wednesday before finals week with electronic instructor permission.
-Withdrawing will result in a "W" on the transcript and no refund is available.
-Students should communicate with the instructor and refer to the course syllabus to determine the conditions under which a "W" can be granted.
+Students may request to withdraw from a full-term course between the eighth week of the term and the Wednesday before finals week with online instructor permission.
+Withdrawing will result in a W on the transcript, and no refund is available.
+Students should communicate with the instructor and refer to the course syllabus to determine the conditions under which a W can be granted.

 Students receiving federal financial aid may owe a repayment if they completely withdraw from courses.
-See the Financial Aid section for details.

 Withdrawing Due to Active Military Duty

 Reserve and active duty and National Guard military personnel (Army, Navy, Air Force, Marines, and Coast Guard) who are enrolled at COCC and whose academic progress is interrupted due to deployment or activation mid-term may withdraw without tuition penalty.
 A student currently in a course will not be charged for the course, and the registration will be voided with no indication on the transcript.
 Students must submit a copy of their military duty assignment orders verifying deployment or activation along with their request to withdraw from the course to Admissions and Records.
 Copies of the orders must also be submitted to the school certifying official if any military benefits are being used.
 If service members intend to return to school, they will be readmitted with the same academic status as when they last attended.
 This policy does not apply to retired military personnel or dependents.

 The College reserves the right to cancel or postpone a class.
 Students registered in classes that are cancelled will be notified via their COCC email account and issued a full refund.
 Every effort will be made to cancel the class well in advance of the published start date to allow students to reschedule or make other arrangements.